 A lemon mead would be pretty similar to this rhubarb mead, and you could actually just substitute lemons for rhubarb in the recipe.
 This particular recipe is a micro-batch mead recipe, which makes just one quart of mead.
 That might not be a bad idea if you’re trying something experimental.

-Similarly, if you want to make just a single quart to see if lemon wine is really your thing, it this recipe can be divided by 4 for a quart batch using this small batch wine method.
+Similarly, if you want to make just a single quart to see if lemon wine is really your thing, this recipe can be divided by 4 for a quart batch using this small-batch wine method.

 I also came across a recipe for a traditional Finnish drink called Sima.
 It’s a carbonated lemon soda that’s naturally carbonated by letting it ferment with a tiny pinch of yeast for just a few days.
 They drink it to celebrate new years, which happens in late April in their traditional calendar.